How Jeneece Place was a lighthouse in a storm for this Okanagan family

 Now a perfectly healthy and thriving eight-year-old, Calum loves swimming, skiing, and teasing his little sister, Emily.
 Mark and Erin have never forgotten the generosity of the Island community and Jeneece Place while they were far away from home across the province.

 “Jeneece Place was a lighthouse in a storm for us.
 Our family is now in a place that we can give back and it is important to pay it forward to other Jeneece Place families by donating to Children’s Health Foundation of Vancouver Island.
 We’ll never forget what they did for us during a time of need,” says Mark.

 Your support makes a world of difference for BC families like Mark, Erin, and their little ones.
-By donating to the Kids First Fund, you can ensure that BC kids have access to the health care they need to thrive in their early childhood development.
+By making a donation, you can ensure that BC kids have access to the health care they need to thrive in their early childhood development.